 Average Rents in Arlington County

-Because Arlington is a desirable community, there is a high demand for housing and that impacts the availability and affordability of rental units.
-The County’s overall vacancy rate for apartments decreased from 4.6% in 2011 to 1.1% in 2012.
+Because Arlington is a desirable community, there is a high demand for housing; this affects the availability and affordability of rental units.